hexagontk/hexagon/hexagon_site/pages/gradle.md

 }
 ```

-Generate service documentation site
+Generate service documentation site.

-JBake 'content' folder can not be changed (it seems a bug)
+JBake `content` folder can not be changed (it seems a bug).

 To generate clean URLs, add the following settings: